-Babiana cuneata J.C.Manning & Goldblatt grows on rocky sandstone or dolerite slopes and flats in the northwest Cape and Roggeveld.
-This species was named in 2004 as a new long tubed species when former species Babiana cuneifolia and Babiana truncata were included in Babiana flabellifolia.
+Babiana cuneata J.C.Manning & Goldblatt grows on rocky sandstone or dolerite slopes and flats in the Northwest Cape and the Roggeveld.
+This species was named in 2004 as a new long-tubed species when former species Babiana cuneifolia and Babiana truncata were included in Babiana flabellifolia.
 It blooms in late August-September.
 It is one of four species with leaves that are abruptly truncate.
-It differs from the others by having an elongate perianth tube (40-60 mm long) and ascending tepals.
-The pale to deep blue flowers with white spear shaped markings on the lower lateral tepals outlined in dark violet are at ground level.
+It differs from the others by having an elongated perianth tube (40-60 mm long) and ascending tepals.
+The pale to deep blue flowers with white spear-shaped markings on the lower lateral tepals outlined in dark violet are at ground level.
 Flowers closely resemble Babiana sambucina.
 The first three photos were taken by Cameron McMaster in the Komsberg and the last two photos were taken by Mary Sue Ittner near Middelpos, all in the Roggeveld.

-These photos show plants grown (two to four clones together) and photographed by Dylan Hannon from material originally collected near Patatsrivier, Lavranos 30427 received as B. truncata
+These photos from Dylan Hannon show plants grown (two to four clones together) from material originally collected near Patatsrivier (Lavranos 30427) received as B. truncata

 Babiana cuneifolia Baker, see Babiana flabellifolia

 Babiana curviscapa G.J.Lewis is a species found in Namaqualand in flat sandy places.
-Flowers are in a horizontal spike, magenta to violet to deep blue and the lower lateral lobes have spoon shaped white markings.
+Flowers are in a horizontal spike, magenta to violet to deep blue and the lower lateral lobes have spoon-shaped white markings.
 The first and second photos of what could be this species were photographed in Namaqualand by Mary Sue Ittner.
-The third photo was taken by Rod Saunders, and the last three by Cameron McMaster in Namaqualand September 2011.
+The third photo was taken by Rod Saunders, and the last three were taken by Cameron McMaster in Namaqualand September 2011.

 Babiana disticha Ker Gawl. see Babiana fragrans

-Babiana ecklonii Klatt is found in rock crevices or among rocks on flats and lower mountain slopes from Namaqualand to the southwest Cape.
+Babiana ecklonii Klatt is found in rock crevices or among rocks on flats and lower mountain slopes from Namaqualand to the Southwest Cape.
 This species has lance-shaped hairy leaves and blue to violet flowers with a large white to pale yellow blotch on the two lower lateral segments.
-It has an elongate perianth tube and the stem can be sheathed by the bases of the erect leaves.
-It flowers August to September.
-The first two photos taken different years of plants grown from seed received as this species by Mary Sue Ittner.
-The last photo taken by Cameron McMaster near Clanwilliam.
+It has an elongated perianth tube and the stem can be sheathed by the bases of the erect leaves.
+It flowers from August to September.
+The first two photos were taken in different years of plants grown from seed received as this species by Mary Sue Ittner.
+The last photo was taken by Cameron McMaster near Clanwilliam.

 Photos taken in habitat by Mary Sue Ittner September 2006 at Bainskloof and Lion's Head show the variations in flower color and flowers blooming in mass the spring after a fire.

-This plant is a reliable bloomer in my Northern California garden where it blooms in February and often gets rained on as illustrated in the second photo.
+This plant is a reliable bloomer in my Northern California garden where it flowers in February and often gets rained on as illustrated in the second photo.
 Photos by Bob Rutemoeller and Mary Sue Ittner.
-The last shows corms on a 1 cm grid.
+The last photo shows corms on a 1 cm grid.

-Babiana hypogaea Burch. is found on red sand plains in Namibia, the northern Cape, in Bushmanland and the Upper Karoo.
+Babiana hypogaea Burch. is found on red sand plains in Namibia, the Northern Cape, Bushmanland, and the Upper Karoo.
 Even though it grows on the edge of the summer rainfall area, it flowers mainly in the dry late winter and spring (between June and September and sometimes between December and May).
 Corms are edible with a sweet nutty flavor.
-Flowers are greenish yellow to buff flushed with pale brown or mauve outside and arise from below ground level.
-The lower tepals have pale nectar guides edged with reddish arrow shaped marks near the base and with dark reddish streaks in the throat.
+The scented flowers are greenish yellow to buff flushed with pale brown or mauve outside and arise from below ground level.
+The lower tepals have pale nectar guides edged with reddish arrow-shaped marks near the base and with dark reddish streaks in the throat.
 Leaves are slightly pleated, thinly hairy or hairless and are held horizontally or inclined.
 The photo of the flower is from iNaturalist and was taken by Wynand Calitz in the Free State in August and shared under a CC BY-NC license.
 The photo of the leaves is from iNaturalist and was taken by Tony Rebelo and is shared under a CC BY-SA license.